Jacob Tilley reviews Jay Roache’s 2012 film The Campaign, starring Will Ferrel and Zach Galifianakis.

 But then how do you conjure up something more ridiculous than a vice-presidential candidate that makes up her own words (to be fair ‘squirmish’ is a good one.
 The Bard himself would’ve been proud) and holds the Democratic People’s Republic of Korea amongst her allies?
 How do you out-nonsense a State Senator who believes homosexuality is on a par with bestiality?
 How do you create a character more out of touch with the common man than a presidential nominee who believes the windows on planes should open?
 The short answer is that you can’t.

 In The Campaign, Will Ferrell plays Cam Brady, an incumbent, Democratic Congressman from South Carolina with a Clinton-esque libido.
-Running for his fifth term unopposed, he mistakenly leaves a drunken voice message meant for one of his conquests on the answer machine of an extremely religious southern family.
+Running for his fifth term unopposed, he mistakenly leaves a drunken voice message meant for one of his conquests on the answering machine of an extremely religious southern family.

-The Motch brothers, Dan Akyroyd and John Lithgow, (a thinly veiled imitation of real life political puppet masters the Koch brothers), who have hatched a sinister plan to ‘in-source’ Chinese workers to the US to maximise their profits, decide that Brady is no longer of any use to them, and pluck country bumpkin Marty Huggins from obscurity to run against him on the Republican ticket.
+The Motch brothers, Dan Akyroyd and John Lithgow, (a thinly veiled imitation of real-life political puppet masters the Koch brothers), who have hatched a sinister plan to ‘in-source’ Chinese workers to the US to maximise their profits, decide that Brady is no longer of any use to them, and pluck country bumpkin Marty Huggins from obscurity to run against him on the Republican ticket.
 Brady initially humiliates him at an openly hostile brunch but when the Motch brothers hire Tim Wattley, a shark-eyed, political adviser, played brilliantly by Dylan McDermott, to run his campaign, the tide begins to turn in Huggins’ favour.

 What follows is an hour and a half of gross-out jokes and escalating political absurdity.
 Brady accidentally punches a baby.
 Huggins accuses Brady of writing a communist manifesto, citing a book he wrote in second grade.
 Brady accidentally punches the dog from The Artist.
-Huggins tricks Brady’s son in to calling him ‘Dad’ on camera.
+Huggins tricks Brady’s son into calling him ‘Dad’ on camera.
 Brady sleeps with Huggins wife, secretly films it, and puts it in a campaign ad.
 That’s the level of political satire we’re working at here.

-There are some amusing moments but on the whole the film is a disappointing shadow of what it could have been.
+There are some amusing moments but on the whole, the film is a disappointing shadow of what it could have been.
 Certainly, neither Jon Stewart nor Armando Iannucci will be losing too much sleep over this.
-As for Ferrell this is a slightly worrying outing ahead of the release of Anchorman 2.
+As for Ferrell, this is a slightly worrying outing ahead of the release of Anchorman 2.
 It’s a pretty lacklustre effort from him, and we can but only hope he will be able to once again reach the heights he hit in the original Anchorman, Step Brothers and The Other Guys.
-On top form he’s the foremost comedy actor in the world, but he’s also phoned in some tripe like Bewitched.
+On top form, he’s the foremost comedy actor in the world, but he’s also phoned in some tripe like Bewitched.
 And although this isn’t anywhere near that level of detritus it’s far from being his finest work.

 Galifinakis’s weirdo shtick, tried and tested from The Hangover through Due Date, also feels lazily done and although there are a few laughs, they’re not the belly laughs you usually get, and they don’t come with the proficiency you’d expect from such a sterling comedy cast.